Emperor of Japan Akihito accepted Emomali Rahmon

 «Japan is one of the important partners of Tajikistan in the international arena, and we attach particular importance to the development and expansion of cooperation with this country» – stressed Emomali Rahmon.

-At the meeting, the President highlighted the contribution of the Agency for International Development of Japan (JICA) to the strengthening of bilateral relations between countries.
+At the meeting, the President highlighted the contribution of the Japan International Cooperation Agency (JICA) to the strengthening of bilateral relations between countries.

 During the meeting, the sides exchanged views on the implementation of the National Development Strategy of the Republic of Tajikistan until 2030, the harmonization of bilateral strategies for the implementation of the priority objectives of various sectors, especially the three main areas - achieving energy independence, getting out of their communication deadlock and ensuring food security in Tajikistan.